Terms of Business

-1.2 Where you give us confidential information we shall at all times keep it confidential, except as required by law or as provided for in regulatory, ethical or other professional pronouncements applicable to this engagement.
+1.2 Where you give us confidential information, we shall at all times keep it confidential, except as required by law or as provided for in regulatory, ethical, or other professional pronouncements applicable to this engagement.

-1.3 We reserve the right to act during this engagement for other clients whose interests may be adverse to yours.
+1.3 We reserve the right to act during this engagement for other clients whose interests may be averse to yours.
 We will notify you immediately should we become aware of any conflict of interest to which we are subject in relation to you.

 2. Period of engagement and termination